getsentry/sentry-docs/src/docs/product/performance/query-insights.md

 From the sample list, you can drill down to specific good, average, or bad examples of a given query within a given endpoint.
 Click on an event ID to drill into the query's span details within the span waterfall of the **Event Details** page.

+The gif below explains how to navigate the sample list.

 <div style="position: relative; padding-bottom: calc(48.68055555555556% + 41px); height: 0; width: 100%"><iframe src="https://demo.arcade.software/dr7yesA9RCqfpSyICbmP?embed" frameborder="0" loading="lazy" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;color-scheme: light;" title="Performance - Query Insights - Sampled Events Walkthrough"></iframe></div>

 </br>

+## What is Time Spent

+By default, queries are sorted by **time spent**, which serves as a proxy for the relative impact of a given query.

+Every database query takes some time to execute.
+When an application sends a query, it waits for the database to receive the query, parse it, execute it, and return the result.
+In Sentry, the total time taken from sending the query to receiving the full result is called the query's **duration**.
+The query's **time spent** is the sum of all its durations in a given time period.

+For example, an application might send a query like `SELECT * FROM users LIMIT 10` every time a user calls the `/users` endpoint.
+The query might take anywhere from 100ms to 200ms to run, and the endpoint is called anywhere from 10 times a minute to 100 times in a minute depending on the time of day.
+The query's time spent is the sum of all of its durations that occurred in a given time period.
+Put another way, the time spent is the product of the average duration and queries per minute.
+In a high-throughput application, a query's time spent might be measured in weeks or months.

+Time spent is a useful way to measure a query's relative impact, compared to other queries in an application.
+For example, if one query's time spent is 7 days, and another is just 2 hours, the query with more time spent is probably more impactful to fix.
+Even a small improvement in duration would result in a meaningful overall improvement.
+Time spent can also be a strong signal that something is wrong.
+Queries that suddenly start taking up more time are often signal a problem.